Easy quantum groups: 16d. Matrix models

 To be more precise, the universal $K\times K$ model space $T_K$ appears by imposing to the complex $K\times K$ matrices the relations defining $X$, and the algebra $C(X^{(K)})$ is then by definition the image of $\pi_K$.
 In relation with this, we can set as well:

 We are led in this way to a filtration of $X$, as follows:

 It is possible to say a few non-trivial things about these manifolds $X^{(K)}$, by using algebraic and functional analytic techniques.
 In the quantum group case, far more things can be of course said.
-For a discussion on all this, we refer to \cite{ba3}.
+We refer to \cite{ba3}, \cite{bb2}, \cite{bb3} for a discussion here.

 Generally speaking, the matrix models are an excellent topic of research, making the link with random matrix theory, and with serious analysis in general.
-For more on all this, philosophy and some concrete results as well, we refer to \cite{ba3}.
+For more on all this, philosophy and some concrete results as well, we refer to \cite{ba3}, \cite{bb2}, \cite{bb3}.